CVA(LEGAL) - FACILITIES CONSTRUCTION: COMPETITIVE BIDDING

 The district shall select or designate an architect or engineer in accordance with Occupations Code Chapter 1051 or 1001, as applicable, to prepare the construction documents required for a project to be awarded by competitive bidding.
 Gov't Code 2269.102 [See CV]

-A board shall have the right to reject any and all bids.
+The board is entitled to reject any and all bids.
 Local Gov't Code 271.027(a)

-In determining who is a responsible bidder, a board may take into account the safety record of the bidder; of the firm, corporation, partnership, or institution represented by the bidder; or of anyone acting for such firm, corporation, partnership, or institution, provided that the board has:
+In determining who is a responsible bidder, the district may take into account the safety record of the bidder; of the firm, corporation, partnership, or institution represented by the bidder; or of anyone acting for such firm, corporation, partnership, or institution if:

-Adopted a written definition and criteria for accurately determining the safety record of the bidder.
+- The board has adopted a written definition and criteria for accurately determining the safety record of a bidder.

-Given notice in the bid specifications that the safety record of a bidder may be considered in determining the bidder's responsibility.
+- The board has given notice to prospective bidders in the bid specifications that the safety record of a bidder may be considered in determining the responsibility of the bidder.

 Local Gov't Code 271.0275

-Except as otherwise specifically provided in this policy, Local Government Code Chapter 271, Subchapter B, does not apply to the competitive bidding process.
+Except as otherwise specifically provided in this policy, Local Government Code Chapter 271, Subchapter B (Competitive Bidding on Certain Public Works Contracts), does not apply to the competitive bidding process conducted under this policy.
 Gov't Code 2269.106